absmach/magistrala-docs/docs/user-guide/dashboards/widgets.md

 ### Add a new widget

 > ⚠️Before adding widgets, devices must be connected and sending data.
-Refer to the [Quick Start Guide][[users-quick-start]] for setup instructions.
+Refer to the [Quick Start Guide][users-quick-start]] for setup instructions.

 Adding a new widget begins by opening the desired dashboard and switching it into **Edit Mode**.

 ![Edit Dashboard](../../img/dashboards/editmode-checked.png)

 Once in edit mode, click on `Add Widget` to open the widget selection dialog box.
 From there, the user chooses the widget type that best suits the needs, whether it's a **chart**, **card**, **gauge**, **map**, or **control**.

 ![Add Widget](../../img/dashboards/add-widget.png)

 After choosing a widget type, it's possible to configure its data source, customize its appearance, and adjust relevant display settings as will be explained in following sections.
 Once configuration is complete, selecting `Save` will add the widget to the dashboard.

-Each widget type serves a distinct purpose. **Charts** are are well-suited for visualizing time-series data and comparisons. **Cards** are used to highlight key metrics prominently. **Gauges** display performance in relation to thresholds, while **maps** add geographic context. **Controls** enhance interactivity by enabling filters and data manipulation directly within the dashboard.
+Each widget type serves a distinct purpose. **Charts** are are well-suited for visualizing time-series data and comparisons. **Cards** are used to highlight key metrics prominently. **Gauges** display performance in relation to thresholds, while **maps** add geographic context. **Controls** enhance interactivity by enabling filters and data manipulation directly within the dashboard. **Alarms** provide critical system monitoring by displaying alert information and alarm counts for proactive issue management.
 For step-by-step instructions on configuring a specific chart, select the appropriate chart from the sidebar.

 Dashboards consist of these modular **widgets**, which are designed to display data or interact with connected devices.
 For time-series charts and similar data-driven components to function correctly, connected channels and clients must be transmitting data consistently.